An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Introduction

-\begin{itemize} \item We propose an efficient dual-branch framework based on Implicit Self-Texture Enhancement (ISTE) for arbitrary-scale super-resolution of pathological images.
-ISTE recovers the texture details of the image through feature-based texture enhancement and spatial domain-based texture enhancement.
-To the best of our knowledge, it represents the first attempt to achieve arbitrary magnification super-resolution in pathological images. \item The proposed framework achieves state-of-the-art performance at various scale factors on three public datasets, and we demonstrate the effectiveness of the proposed texture enhancement strategy through a series of ablation experiments. \item The pathology images reconstructed by ISTE are shown to be usable in two downstream WSI analysis tasks, gland segmentation and cancer diagnosis, and the performance of these two tasks can be improved by utilizing the reconstructed high-resolution images. \end{itemize}
+\begin{itemize} \item {We introduce ISTE, an efficient dual-branch framework based on implicit self-texture enhancement for arbitrary-scale SR of histopathology images.
+ISTE recovers the texture details from the low resolution image through feature-based texture enhancement and spatial domain-based texture enhancement.} \item {The proposed ISTE achieves state-of-the-art performance at various scaling factors on three public datasets, and we demonstrate the effectiveness of the proposed texture enhancement strategy through a series of ablation experiments.} \item {The histopathology images reconstructed by ISTE are shown to be effective for two downstream tasks in pathology image analysis: gland segmentation and cancer detection.
+The performance of these tasks can be improved by using the reconstructed images.} \end{itemize}